The Law of Large Numbers for Large Stable Matchings: A College Admissions Model

 Furthermore, there exists a constant $\overline C>0$ such that for all $i \in N$ and all $t \ge 0$,

 \end{assumption}

-Assumption \ref{assump: index utility3}(i) is a mild, normalization condition for $\eta_{ij}$, because the scale of the horizontal preference component of colleges is captured by the sequence $\sigma_n$.
+Assumption \ref{assump: index utility3}(i) is a mild, normalization condition for $\eta_{ij}$, because the scale of the horizontal preference component in the college preferences is captured by the sequence $\sigma_n$.
 Assumption \ref{assump: index utility3}(ii) requires that $\lambda(S_i)$ be bounded with probability one, and satisfies an anti-concentration condition.
-The anti-concentration condition is satisfied if $\lambda(S_i)$ is continuous and has a bounded density.
+The anti-concentration condition is satisfied if $\lambda(S_i)$ is continuous and has a bounded density function.